davidnuescheler/thinktanked/raemax-sisters/README.md

 - **Varied Obstacles**: Dangerous spikes, solid crates, and brick blocks scattered throughout the level
 - **Particle Effects**: Visual feedback for collecting items and defeating enemies
 - **Animated Sprites**: Walking animations, enemy movements, gem sparkles, and floating kitties
-- **Smart Respawn System**: Respawn close to where you died in a safe location free of hazards
+- **Drop-In Respawn System**: Respawn from the top at your death position and fall with gravity
 - **Mobile Touch Controls**: On-screen buttons for playing on phones and tablets
 - **Multiple Game States**: Start screen, pause menu, game over, and victory screens
 - **Responsive Design**: Works on different screen sizes